-For the activity ,15-20 local workers will be involved for not more than thirty days.
-The workers will commute from Sangbay Ama village and execute the construction works.
-Before the construction works, clearing of shrubs and minor land cutting shall be carried out at the identified sites.
+There will be 15-20 workers who will be involved for thirty days.
+The workers will reside at Thandokha village and execute the construction works.
+Before the construction works, clearing of shrubs and minor land cutting shall be carry out at the identified sites.

 Expected impacts are masonry waste generation and the workers' health and safety during the clearing and construction works.
-All the waste generated through the activity will be disposed of by workers as per the prescribed terms and conditions in contract awarding documents.
-Moreover, workers' health and safety will be ensured by following the national OHS guidelines.
+All the waste generated through the activity will be disposed by workers as per the prescribed terms and condition in contract awarding documents.
+Moreover, workers health and safety will ensured by following the national OHS guidelines.